mantidproject/mantid/docs/source/concepts/MatrixWorkspace.rst

 Accessing Data
 ##############

-A MatrixWorkspace is essentially a 2D list of binned data where a workspace index, starting at 0, gives access to the data fields in each spectra.
+A Matrix Workspace is essentially a 2D list of binned data where a workspace index, starting at 0, gives access to the data fields in each spectra.

 The data is accessed using the ``readX()``, ``readY()`` and ``readE()`` commands.
 Each of these commands takes a number that refers to the index on the workspace and returns a list of the data for that workspace index, i.e